1098-T Frequently Asked Questions

 What information is contained on the 1098-T form?

 Box 1: Payments received for qualified tuition and related expenses.
 Reflects total payments received from any source for qualified tuition and related expenses less any reimbursements or refunds made during the reported calendar year that relate to those payments received during the calendar year.
+Review the Qualified Expenses page for additional information.

 Box 3: Change in Reporting Methods Box.
 Shows whether IU changed its method of reporting for the calendar year.
 IU has changed its method of reporting if the method (payments received or amounts billed) used for the year are different than the reporting method used for the prior year.
 You should be aware of this change in figuring your education credits.
 The credits are allowable only for amounts actually paid during the year and not amounts reported as billed, but not paid, during the year.